-In this book, Morton introduces the term "Hyperobject," with which he refers to things that are massively distributed in time and space in relation to humans.
-He further elaborates on this concept in Hyperobjects: Philosophy and Ecology after the End of the World.
+In the book The Ecological Thought, Timothy Morton introduces the term “hyperobject” to refer to things that are massively distributed across time and space in relation to human beings.
+A concept he further expands and develops in Hyperobjects: Philosophy and Ecology After the End of the World.

 Hyperobjects have had an impact on human space and are directly responsible for what Morton calls "the end of the world."
 They are real objects beyond whether someone thinks about them.
 Therefore, we must understand them within the philosophy of object-oriented ontology (OOO), in a non-anthropocentric sense.
 They are difficult to see, we can calculate them and know of their existence, but we don't necessarily perceive them.
 Nevertheless, they are not mental constructs but real entities, whose "primordial reality withdraws from humans."
 They force us to confront something that affects our fundamental ideas about what it means to exist, what the earth is, or what society is.